esanmiguelc/weather_station/README.md

 - With additional time I would use more address validation and autocompletion on the UI with something like google maps api.

 - For the sake of simplicity, we are currently caching with the default memory store.
-In order to have a more robust caching implementation it should use a different centralized store such as Redis or MemCache so that it can use the cache across distinct instances of the rails server
+In order to have a more robust caching implementation it should use a different centralized store such as Redis or MemCache so that it can use the cache across distinct instances of the rails server.
+In order to see the caching look up a location and refresh the page with the temperature, that will add a "Cached" label to the widget.

 - For this example I used plain javascript, depending on the needs I would consider a framework such as React if richer UI experiences is required or other priorities are valued such as faster rendering of the initial page and fetching the information after.